Learn advanced parametric design, computational and AI tools!

 Design mimicking: Durian (a fruit) – Hard exterior

 A fruit (Durian – The hard thorn exterior) inspired theatre façade, designed by DP Architects and Michael Wilford.
-It is a 60,000 square meter area performing arts center located in Marina Bay.
+It is a 60,000-square-meter performing arts center located in Marina Bay.
 It consists of a shopping mall, theatre, library, and concert hall.
 This façade structure is an environment-responsive element that provides shading and adjusts according to the sun’s angle.
 The responsive system uses small aluminum sun shading covering the glass case over the theatre.
 The sunshade system facade provides natural light and shading during harsh lighting.

 National Aquatics Center (The Watercube), Beijing